 Clean Air Zones is a program aimed at improving air quality, enhancing the quality of living environment, raising awareness of ecological and environmental protection, and achieving sustainable use of natural resources.
 Within clean air zones, vegetation and beautification are enhanced and bike lanes and other greening facilities or landscapes are installed.

 A. Current status

-In recent years, both international and EPA research results have revealed that green walls can function efficiently in providing cleaner air and better heat insulation.
-Therefore, from 2019, the EPA started providing funds to public schools, the Clean Air Zones program, and public welfare institutes to install green walls.
+In recent years, international and EPA studies have shown that green walls can effectively provide cleaner air and better thermal insulation.
+As a result, starting in 2019, the Environmental Protection Agency began providing grants to public schools, clean air zone programs, and nonprofits to install green walls.

 - Environmental Protection Administration, R.O.C.(Taiwan)